nicehash/NiceHashMiner/doc/Troubleshooting.md

-Check here first, then open an [Issue](https://github.com/NiceHash/NiceHashMinerLegacy/issues) if you still need help (also search for your issue to see if it has been posted before).
+Check the below fixes first, then open an [Issue](https://github.com/NiceHash/NiceHashMinerLegacy/issues) if you still need help (also search for your issue to see if it has been posted before).
 Provide log files.

 * [Missing/corrupt .dll errors](#dllerrors)
   * [OpenCL.dll](#opencl)